-If you are away from the Service Area on business or pleasure, you still have coverage for Medical Emergencies.
-If you have a Medical Emergency, go to the nearest Hospital emergency room for treatment.
-If you are receiving care outside of Georgia, you will receive benefits at the In-Network level if you select a PPO Provider in the state where you are located.
-You may find PPO Providers by going to the Anthem website, www.anthem.com, or calling Member Services and a representative will assist you.
+Out-of-Area Care (PPO and POS Options).
+If you are receiving care outside of Georgia, you will receive benefits at the In-Network level if you select an In-Network PPO or POS (as applicable under your plan option) Provider in the state where you are located.
+You may find PPO or POS Providers by going to the Anthem website, www.anthem.com, or calling Member Services and a representative will assist you.